 If you are new to the process required to obtain OAuth 2.0 Token Credentials for making requests to a HERE service or merely wish to verify your access keys, it may be helpful to use a tool like Postman.
-The following is an example of utilizing the Access Keys you have obtained with your developer access or platform access.
+The following is an example of utilizing the access keys you obtained when you got your credentials on either the HERE platform or developer.here.com.
 This includes generating correctly signed bearer access tokens and making a test request to a HERE service.

 Select the “Authorization” tab for your request and enter the Access Key values you obtained in Developer Portal as follows:

 a.
 Choose the signature type “OAuth 1.0”.
 This version is used for the signature.
 All other functions use the OAuth2.0 version.